Lees' second ton gives Durham chance of victory

 Bedingham drove Barnes for a couple of boundaries, the first of which took him to 53 from 56 balls, and the pair had extended the lead to 315 when bad light forced a 44-minute interruption.

-After his tantalising wait on 99, Lees blocked out a maiden from Ackermann before lofting Parkinson over long-on for his 10th four from 158 balls, picking up his first six the over afterwards, although he was dropped on the midwicket boundary in doing so.
+After his tantalising wait on 99, Lees blocked out a maiden from Ackermann before lofting Parkinson over long-on for his 10th four from 158 balls, picking up his first six in the over afterwards, although he was dropped on the midwicket boundary in doing so.

 As the pair sought to score quickly, Bedingham joined him in reaching three figures from 105 balls, having hit eight fours and four sixes.